idf_component.yml

 repository_info

 This field is optional.
-But when it's set, repository
+However, if it is set, the repository

-If your component is not in the root of the repository, specify the path to the component in the path
+If your component is not located at the root of the repository, use the path

 repository: "https://example.com/component.git"